Hemanth1310/User-data-fetch-React/Read_Me.txt

 Server Side Setup

+	Default is set to Postman-mock api server
+		(Just run the app)

+    Else if

 	Creating Mock Api through json-server
 	(Use the TestJSON.json file in the repo/ open Secound terminal in VSCODE and run following)
 		commands: